fabiancpl/llm-software-design/user_stories/prompt.md

-As an expert in requirement analysis for software engineering, define the user stories that fit the next description of the need.
-For each user story define a short title, a description and the acceptance criteria.
+As an expert in requirements analysis for software engineering, define the user stories that correspond to the following user need description.
+For each user story, provide a short title, description, and acceptance criteria.

 Description:
-Let’s simulate an online store from the command-line interface.
-A customer is able to see all the available products and purchase one or more units of a product as long as they are available.
-During the purchase, the customer needs to provide his/her username.
-All the purchases need to be recorded and affect the product inventory.
-A manager, logged in through username and password, is able to check and update the available units of a product.
+Let's simulate an online store using the command-line interface.
+Customers can view all available products and purchase one or more units of a product, as long as stock is available.
+During the purchase, the customer must provide their username.
+All purchases must be recorded and update the product inventory.
+A manager, logged in with a username and password, can check and update the available units of a product.

-The manager’s credentials, products and inventory need to be previously created on the database.
-Customers don’t need to be previously created.
-The database system is based on CSV files.
+Manager credentials, products and inventory must be preloaded into the database.
+Customers don't need to be preloaded.
+The database system is built using CSV files.